cmayrhofer/ContinuousControl/Report.md

 * Play around with the parameters and the network architectures to see what the 'minimal' DDPG configuration is which solves this environment.
 This is especially interesting because before adding batch normalization the learning would not take off and it would be good to know whether by tuning the parameters or changing the DNNs the agent could solve the environment also without batch normalization.

 * Try to solve the version of the environment with 20 agents but by using either A3C, A2C, or [D4PG](http://arxiv.org/abs/1804.08617).
+This would be especially interesting because for the ddpg-agent we could reuse the code from the [pendulum](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) and [bipedalWalker](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) solutions.
+However, if we would use a different approach that wouldn't be the case anymore.

 * Go beyond the reacher environment and try to solve the Crawler environment.